kevinboone/jgemini/README.md

 ## Configuration

-The only configuration (at present) is via a properties file.
+The only configuration (at present) is via properties files.
-JGemini will read the file $HOME/.jgemini.properties if it exists.
+JGemini will read a system-level properties file, if it exists, at `/etc/jgemini/jgemini.properties`, and then a user properties file at $HOME/.jgemini.properties if it exists.
 The interpretation of "$HOME" on systems other than Linux is variable.
 On Windows, it might be "C:\users\username".
 There is a sample configuration file in the source code bundle, in the `samples` directory.
 I hope that the settings in that file are pretty self-explanatory.

+If you want to change the default home page, add an entry `url.home` to either configuration file.

-Note that this static configuration of appearance is pretty crude; there is, so far, not even a way to zoom in or out at run-time.
+Note that the static configuration of the program's appearance is pretty crude; there is, so far, not even a way to zoom in or out at run-time.
 However, as Gemini provides no way for an author to control the text appearance (that's one of its strengths), text size and font, etc., should